TRG-BUILD/video-editor/README.md

 open a terminal and go into the path/to/your/dir/video-editor directory Run the following commands

-if Win: video-editor-env\Scripts\activate.bat
+if Win: .env\Scripts\activate.bat
-If Mac: video-editor-env/bin/activate
+If Mac: .env/bin/activate
-cd video-editor
+cd video_editor
 python main.py

-Then just follow the instructions given
+Then just follow the instructions given.

 # Current status
 As a completely new project, it currently doesn't support any features